silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/07_tips_and_tricks.md

 When debugging, however, it's much easier if these classnames are human-readable.
 To turn on debug mode, add `DEBUG_SCHEMA=1` to your environment file.
 The classnames and filenames in the generated code directory will then match their type names.

-[warning]
+> [!WARNING]
-Take care not to use `DEBUG_SCHEMA=1` as an inline environment variable to your build command, e.g.
+> Take care not to use `DEBUG_SCHEMA=1` as an inline environment variable to your build command, e.g.
-`DEBUG_SCHEMA=1 vendor/bin/sake dev/graphql/build` because any activity that happens at run time, e.g. querying the schema will fail, since the environment variable is no longer set.
+> `DEBUG_SCHEMA=1 vendor/bin/sake dev/graphql/build` because any activity that happens at run time, e.g. querying the schema
-[/warning]
+> will fail, since the environment variable is no longer set.

 In live mode, full obfuscation kicks in and the filenames become unreadable.
 You can only determine the type they map to by looking at the generated classes and finding the `// @type:<typename>` inline comment, e.g. `// @type:Page`.